json-schema-faker/json-schema-faker/README.md

 ## Motivation

-Actually, I've found some projects or services:
+There were some existing projects or services trying to achieve similar goals as `jsf`:

 - http://www.json-generator.com/
 - https://github.com/unindented/fake-json